 Of course it does.
 Harry clenched his jaw and seethed.
 Every year.
 Every single year.
+There’s always something.
 I shouldn’t even be surprised.

 He sighed.
 ‘What if you didn’t put your name in and happened to find yourself here anyway?’

 ‘Are you suggesting that you did not enter your name, Mr Potter?’
-Dumbledore swept into the centre of the room, trailed by a Professor Mcgonagall, Professor Moody, and Snape.
+Professor Dumbledore swept into the centre of the room, trailed by Professor McGonagall, Professor Moody, and Snape.

-‘He’s lying,’ the French girl said.
+‘He’s lying,’ the French girl said, tossing her hair over her shoulder.
 ‘How else did his name come out?’
-She tossed her hair and raised her chin.

 Harry shrugged.
 Whatever, then.
 I’m stuck in the bloody thing either way.